patrickvandewal/kc-dev-tools/README.md

 composer require patrickvandewal/kc-dev-tools
 ```

-Publish the service provider and views
+Optionally, publish the service provider and views

 ```
     php artisan vendor:publish --provider="KingsCode\DevTools\Providers\DevToolsServiceProvider"
 ```

-Add the dev-tools overview page to the `VerifyCsrfToken` class to the exceptions
+Add the `dev-tools` exception to the `VerifyCsrfToken` class to the exceptions

 ```
     protected $except = [